dcpender/pi_first_boot/README.md

 I didn't write any of these programs I simply got sick of installing them evertime I started my Pi from scratch again.

+If you wish to use it you need to run it as root

 Everything so far come from NovaSpirit as after trying out lots of others his are the best i've come across